iquipsys-positron/iqp-docs-cmdlets/configurations/Resolutions.md

 - SiteId < String >

     A site id.
 Required parameter.
-Can be retrieved from Get-IqpSites
+Can be retrieved from Get-IqsSites

 - Id < String >

     A resolution id.
 Required parameter.
-Can be retrieved from Get-IqpResolutions
+Can be retrieved from Get-IqsResolutions

 - < CommonParameters >